 Areas of expertise:

-Antonia is an architect with many different passions.
-Her dream is to create interactive architecture that focuses on people and the natural environment, making them involved actors instead of just passive users.
-Her main goal is to design towards sustainability and not only energy-efficiency.
-With that in mind she challenges herself to always look from different perspectives in order to design solutions that embody economical, ecological and social sustainability.
+Antonia is an architect with many different passions and several years of experience in sustainable architecture and urban planning.
+She enjoys creating interactive architecture that focuses on people and the natural environment, making them involved actors instead of just passive users.
+Pursuing integrated sustainable designs, she challenges herself to always look from different perspectives in order to find solutions that embody economical, ecological and social sustainability.

 As an architect she believes that design is not only about the form and aesthetics but rather about the added value it generates for the environment and the society.
 She wants to contribute to re-building cities where people are engaged and active part of the change.
 In everything she does she always asks herself: why are we doing what we do and how are we contributing to the environment we live in.